 Coastal cities and territories in the Caribbean face a complex mix of climate and development challenges which often overshadow the need for long-term adaptation strategies to address sea level rise.
 However, planning for both sudden shocks, such as tropical cyclones, and gradual changes, like sea level rise, is not only feasible but essential.
-An urgent shift is required from short-term, incremental actions to comprehensive, integrated strategies that harmonise efforts at local, regional, and national levels over the long term.
-By combining disaster risk reduction and adaptation strategies, cities can better navigate these challenges.
+An urgent

 Planning proactively for long-term adaptation entails articulating transformative solutions, such as planned relocation and rehousing, with transitional policies, while centering both ecosystems and communities.
 For example, in Petit-Bourg, Guadeloupe, nearly 40 families living in highrisk areas have already been successfully rehomed.
-In the process, naturebased solutions, as capitalised upon in the JA-RIV project, designed at ridge-to-reef and watershed scales, can boost flexibility and efficiency of adaptation.
+In the process, nature-based solutions, as capitalised upon in the JA-RIV project, designed at ridge-to-reef and watershed scales, can boost flexibility and efficiency of adaptation.
 These examples illustrate the importance of active inclusion of local communities in decision-making processes, fostering trust, ownership, and sustainable outcomes.